EvanKunkel/enpm611-teamA2-project/README.md

 python run.py --feature 0
 ```

-That will output basic information about the issues to the command line.
+That will output basic information about the issues to the command line and plot a bar graph showing the top 50 issue creators by number of issues they created.

 ### Analysis One: